MS, Electrical Engineering, Massachusetts Institute for Technology, 1994

-Mark Duggan is a professor of economics at Stanford University and a research associate at the National Bureau of Economic Research.
-He received his BS and MS degrees in electrical engineering at MIT in 1992 and 1994, respectively, and his PhD in economics from Harvard University in 1999.
-He currently is a co-editor at the American Economic Journal: Economic Policy and was previously a co-editor at the Journal of Public Economics.
-Before arriving at Stanford in the summer of 2014, Duggan served on the faculty at the University of Pennsylvania's Wharton School (2011-14), the University of Maryland's Economics Department (2003-11), and the University of Chicago's Economics Department (1999-2003).
+Mark Duggan is The Trione Director of SIEPR and The Wayne and Jodi Cooperman Professor of Economics at Stanford University.
+He received his BS and MS degrees in electrical engineering at M.I.T. in 1992 and 1994, respectively, and his PhD in economics from Harvard University in 1999.
+He is a research associate at the National Bureau of Economic Research and serves on the editorial board of the American Economic Journal: Economic Policy.
+Before arriving to Stanford in the summer of 2014, Duggan served as the Rowan Family Foundation Professor at the University of Pennsylvania's Wharton School and was also the faculty director of the Penn Wharton Public Policy Initiative and the chair of Wharton's business economics and public policy department.

-Duggan's research focuses primarily on the effect of government expenditure programs such as Social Security, Medicare, and Medicaid on the behavior of individuals and firms.
-Some of his more recent research is exploring the effect of federal disability programs on the labor market and of changes to the Medicare and Medicaid programs on the cost and quality of health care.
-He is also estimating the effect of patent reforms in India on the price and utilization of pharmaceutical treatments.
-His research has been published in leading academic journals including the American Economic Review, the Journal of Political Economy, and the Quarterly Journal of Economics and has been featured in outlets such as The Economist, the New York Times, and the Wall Street Journal.
+Professor Duggan's research focuses on the health care sector and also on the effects of government expenditure programs such as Social Security, Medicare, and Medicaid on the behavior of individuals and firms.
+Some of his more recent research is exploring the effect of federal disability programs on the labor market and of the Affordable Care Act on the labor market and health care costs.
+His research has been published in leading academic journals including the American Economic Review, the Journal of Political Economy, and the Quarterly Journal of Economics and has been featured in many media outlets including The Economist, The New York Times, and The Wall Street Journal.

-Duggan was the 2010 recipient of the ASHEcon Medal, which is awarded every two years by the American Society of Health Economists to the economist aged 40 and under in the US who has made the most significant contributions to the field of health economics.
-Along with his co-author Fiona Scott Morton, he received the National Institute for Health Care Management's 2011 Health Care Research Award for their work on Medicare Part D. He was a Fellow of the Alfred P. Sloan Foundation from 2004 to 2006 and a Visiting Fellow at the Brookings Institution from 2006 to 2007.
-His research has been funded by the National Science Foundation, the National Institutes of Health, the Social Security Administration, and the Robert Wood Johnson Foundation.
-Duggan served from 2009 to 2010 as the Senior Economist for Health Care Policy at the White House Council of Economic Advisers and has also been an Expert Witness for the US Department of Justice.
+Professor Duggan was the 2010 recipient of the ASHEcon Medal, which is awarded every two years by the American Society of Health Economists to the economist aged 40 and under in the U.S. who has made the most significant contributions to the field of health economics.
+Along with his co-author Fiona Scott Morton, he received the National Institute for Health Care Management's 2011 Health Care Research Award for their work on Medicare Part D. He was a fellow of the Alfred P. Sloan Foundation from 2004-6 and a visiting fellow at the Brookings Institution from 2006-7.
+His research has been funded by the National Science Foundation, the National Institutes of Health, the Social Security Administration, the Robert Wood Johnson Foundation, and the Alfred P. Sloan Foundation.
+Duggan served from 2009-10 as the senior economist for Health Care Policy at the White House Council of Economic Advisers and has testified about his research before the House Ways and Means and Senate Budget Committees.